ianchanning/neural-network-js/tutorial/slides.tex.md

 );
 ```

-# I want to make the colour depend on which side of the line
+# Make the colour depend on which side of the line

 One side are the blues, and the other side are the reds.
 Go blues!